pippinlee/open-journalism-project/media.md

 This limitation has meant that only in the last 10 years has video really taken off as an online medium.
 YouTube and other other early video sites proved that leaning hard on the barriers to speed enabled the creation of brand-new media experiences on the web.

-We’ve seen a very similar constraint with cell phone bandwidth over the last decade, which has meant that only fairly recently have sites and mobile apps started doing heavier media focused work.
+We’ve seen a very similar constraint with cell phone bandwidth over the last decade: only fairly recently have sites and mobile apps started doing heavier media-focused work.

-It's still strongly advised that any media project placed online respect a user's variable connection, and therefore the added requirement to attempt making media which is sensitive to viewer’s phone data charges.

-While we are consuming more video and audio than ever before, but it's important to remember that stopping and focusing on complex media that involves video is hardly perfect for all the times people are on the go but also plugged in with their phones.

-The experiences you build with media should reflect that not everyone is in a quiet place, or can afford deep attention.
+While we are consuming more video and audio than ever before, it's important to remember that busy people won't always want to stop what they're doing to focus on complex media involving video on their phones.
+Any media project that you build should reflect your appreciation that not everyone is in a quiet place, or can afford deep attention.
+Respect your users' available time, variable connection, and data charges.

 <h1 id="wdtfl">Where does the future lead?</h1>

-As we build better standards for audio and video, and bandwidth becomes less of a pressing constraint, further experimentation with what audio and video can (and must) be used for in the future will happen.
+As we develop better standards for audio and video, and as bandwidth becomes less of a constraint, expect further experimentation into what audio and video can (and must) be used for.
+As Wifi coverage increases our devices will become more constantly connected.
+At the same time, our devices' memory capacity is increasing, allowing us to save more content, so we will likely see more capabilities for offline access.

-We will likely see more capabilities for offline access as memory and ability to save content increases.
-As our devices become more connected, it also means the times in which they are disconnected will decrease.

 Building offline features that allow us to consume multimedia like audio and video will likely see more attention in the future as cellphone abilities increase and native applications start storing content offline by default.